kubedb/cli/docs/concepts/monitoring.md

 - `/kubedb.com/v1beta1/namespaces/:ns/(postgreses|elastics)/:name/metrics`: Scrape this endpoint to monitor database.

-First deploy Prometheus operator so that Prometheus TPR groups are registered.
+First deploy Prometheus operator so that Prometheus CRD groups are registered.
 Then, to monitor KubeDB databases by Prometheus, set following fields in `spec.monitor.prometheus`:

 ```yaml
 spec: